Dipterocarpus semivestitus

-Dipterocarpus semivestitus is a species of tree in the family Dipterocarpaceae, occurring in Kalimantan and peninsular Malaysia.
+Dipterocarpus semivestitus is a species of tree in the family Dipterocarpaceae, native to southeastern Borneo (Kalimantan) and Perak in Peninsular Malaysia.
 This tree is almost always found in lowland forest on swampy land.
-It is very close to extinction.
+The species is threatened by timber harvesting and habitat loss from conversion of lowland forest to agriculture and plantations.
+The IUCN Red List assessed the species as Endangered, and it is very close to extinction in Peninsular Malaysia.

+The species was described by Dirk Fok van Slooten in 1927.